Why is My Stomach Hard at the Top? Gastroenterologist Explains.

 - Abdominal discomfort or pain: with a recurrent feeling of fullness and hard stomach.

-- Nausea and vomiting are more common with Gastroparesis than functional dyspepsia.
+- Nausea and vomiting are more common with Gastroparesis than with functional dyspepsia.

 - Early satiety.